Directed Polymer Transfer Matrices as a Unified Generator of Distinct One-Point Fluctuation Laws: KPZ One-Point Subclasses from Product Matrix Elements

 \subsection{Baik-Rains distribution}

 We now turn to a construction aimed at probing the stationary KPZ subclass within the same transfer-matrix framework.
-In the continuum formulation, the stationary subclass is obtained by initializing the interface with a two-sided Brownian profile.
-Under time evolution, such a profile preserves stationarity of height increments, and the resulting one-point fluctuations converge to the Baik–Rains distribution.
+On the full line, the stationary KPZ subclass is obtained from a two-sided Brownian initial profile; its height increments remain stationary and its one-point fluctuations converge to the Baik--Rains distribution~\cite{baik2000limiting,prahofer2000universal}.
+On finite intervals, exact stationary measures can depend nontrivially on the boundary conditions, as shown in recent studies of the KPZ equation and directed polymers on an interval~\cite{barraquandLeDoussal2022steady,barraquandLeDoussal2023stationary}.

 To approximate this setting in the present discrete transfer-matrix formulation, we introduce a Brownian-weighted initial vector $|u\rangle$ with components